 What Is Agile Project Management?

-Agile project management is a flexible, iterative approach to software design and development.
-In Agile development, small, self-organized teams with cross-functional skills work closely together to produce incremental, value-driven pieces of software that are shipped at regular intervals.
 Additionally, rapid feedback at the end of each iteration provides a built-in opportunity for continuous improvement.
 The Agile approach is defined by value and adaptability: teams prioritize work that provides the most value to the customer.
 Rather than resisting change, Agile welcomes it—this adaptability is fundamental to providing the highest valuable product to customers and stakeholders.
 In this section, we’ll dive deeper into the history of Agile philosophy and the leading values that drive the methodology.

 The foundation of Agile project management was laid in 1986 in an article published in Harvard Business Review.
 In it, authors Hirotaka Takeuchi and Ikujiro Nonaka observed that some prominent manufacturing companies in Japan and the U.S. were deviating from the traditional sequential, hand-off approach of product development in favor of more continual product evaluation and improvement through close team collaboration.
 They likened this approach to a rugby team passing the ball back and forth down the field, and expanded on this observation to offer a more flexible alternative to project management.

 The technology boom of the early 1990s resulted in many new approaches to managing software development projects.
-The traditional Waterfall, step-by-step method was not well suited to the rapid pace of technological advancements, and many projects were cancelled as the requested software often became outdated long before the final product was actually delivered.
+The traditional Waterfall, step-by-step method was not well suited to the rapid pace of technological advancements, and many projects were canceled as the requested software often became outdated long before the final product was actually delivered.

 In 2001, the Agile Manifesto was published by a group of 17 software developers, and Agile project management as we know it today was born.
 The Agile Manifesto outlined the foundational values and principles for rapidly delivering high-quality, value-driven software, listed below: